Diagnosis is made on physical examination when one or both testes are not present within the dependent portion of the scrotal sac.

 DJC declares that he has no competing interests.

 Dr David J. Chalmers would like to gratefully acknowledge Dr Gabriel Belanger, Dr Duncan T. Wilcox, and Dr Nicol Corbin Bush, previous contributors to this topic.
-DTW and NCB declare that they have no competing interests.

 Professor Pediatric Urology